Jither/KeyPunk/README.md

   - RIPEMD-160
   - Keccak (the eventual SHA-3 as it worked after round 3 of the NIST competition) - 224, 256, 384, 512
-  - SHA-3 (the current implementation, pending the finalization of FIPS-202) - 224,
+  - SHA-3 (as it looks right now, April 2014, pending the finalization of FIPS-202) - 224,
     256, 384, 512
   - HMAC versions of all the above